Ayra Starr: Acting

-In 2024 she made her acting debut in the movie Christmas in Lagos, appearing as herself.
+In 2024, she made her acting debut in the movie Christmas in Lagos, appearing as herself.

 In March 2025, she was announced as part of the cast of Children of Blood and Bone, Paramount Pictures' adaptation of Tomi Adeyemi's bestselling novel, marking her acting debut alongside Viola Davis, Idris Elba, and Cynthia Erivo.
-The Gina Prince-Bythewood-directed film wrapped production in Lagos on June 2, with a scheduled release date of January 15, 2027.
-Speaking about the experience, she reflected on how filming forced her to adapt to strict schedules and military time, stating that she now respects actors more than ever and learned tremendously from working with the ensemble cast.
+The Gina Prince-Bythewood-directed film wrapped production in Lagos on 2 June, with a scheduled release date of 15 January 2027.